scalar-labs/helm-charts/doc/DeployScalarDLonAWS.md

 ## Step 3.
 Configure EKS

 Amazon EKS automatically manages the availability and scalability of the Kubernetes control plane nodes, so it will help you to achieve the high availability and scalability of Scalar DL.
-This section will help you to start a Kubernetes service for Scalar DL deployment.
+This section will help you to configure a Kubernetes service for Scalar DL deployment.

 ### Prerequisites
 Install the following tools on your host machine:
 * [awscli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install): In this tutorial, awscli is used to create a kubeconfig file to access the EKS cluster.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/): Kubernetes command-line tool to manage EKS cluster.
-Kubectl 1.16.13 or higher is required.
+Kubectl 1.19 or higher is required.

 ### Create a Kubernetes cluster